Trajan's Dacian Wars: Background

-The first war
+Trajan's First War

 After gaining the Senate's blessing for war, by 101 Trajan was ready to advance on Dacia.
 This was a war in which the Roman military's ingenuity and engineering were well demonstrated.
 The Roman offensive was spearheaded by two legionary columns, marching straight to the heart of Dacia, burning towns and villages en route.
-Trajan defeated a Dacian army at the Second Battle of Tapae.
+Trajan defeated a Dacian army at the Third Battle of Tapae.

-In the winter of 101-2, the Roman army under Trajan had been amassed near the later city of Nicopolis ad Istrum at the junction of the Iatrus (Yantra) and the Rositsa rivers in readiness for the attack by the Sarmatian Roxolani tribe from north of the Danube (who were allied to the Dacians), and resulted in a Roman victory for which the city was named.
+In the winter of 101–2, the Roman army under Trajan had been amassed near the later city of Nicopolis ad Istrum at the junction of the Iatrus (Yantra) and the Rositsa rivers in readiness for the attack by the Sarmatian Roxolani tribe from north of the Danube (who were allied to the Dacians), and resulted in a Roman victory for which the city was named.

 In 102 Decebalus chose to make peace once it became clear that the Roman advance towards Sarmizegetusa was unstoppable.
 The war had concluded with an important Roman victory and with the establishment of a garrison and an acting governor at Sarmizegetusa.
 A bridge later known as Trajan's bridge was constructed across the Danube at Drobeta to assist with the legionaries' advance.
 This bridge, probably the biggest at that time and for centuries to come, was designed by Apollodorus of Damascus and was meant to help the Roman army advance faster in Dacia in case of a future war.
 According to the peace terms, Decebalus got technical and military reinforcement from the Romans in order to create a powerful allied zone against the dangerous possible expeditions from the northern and eastern territories by hostile migrating peoples.
 The resources were instead used to rebuild Dacian fortresses and strengthen the army.
 Soon thereafter Decebalus turned against the Romans once again.